SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/01.Hello-python-06.png)

 In the table, the Judge System will display one of the following **possible results**:
-- Number of points (between 0 and 100), when the submitted code is compiled successfully (there are no syntactic errors) and can be tested.
+- A number of points (between 0 and 100), when the submitted code is compiled successfully (there are no syntactic errors) and can be tested.
 -	If our solution is **completely correct**, all tests are marked in green and we receive **100 points**.
 -	If our solution is **incorrect**, some tests are marked in red and we receive less than 100 or 0 points.
--	If there are syntactic errors in our program, we receive a **compile time error message**.
+-	If there are syntactic errors in our program, we receive a **compile-time error message**.

 ### Test Your Tone-Playing Programs